 Your Medicare Advantage plan's MOOP can change every year.

-Medicare Advantage plans can change MOOP limits every year and the higher the MOOP, the more you will pay before your medical costs are covered by your plan.
+Medicare Advantage plans can change maximum out-of-pocket limits (MOOP) every year and the higher the MOOP, the more you will pay before your medical costs are covered by your plan.
 Medicare Advantage plans may also change the MOOP limits for in-network and out-of-network Part A and Part B coverage.
 The good news is that Medicare annually sets the maximum MOOP limit for all Medicare Advantage plans - and your Medicare plan's Annual Notice of Change letter (ANOC) will notify you about upcoming changes to your MOOP.